 How Do They Perform on Customer Service?

-One part of the cryptocurrency industry that takes some getting used to is that there is no phone support.
-Coinbase (and Coinbase Pro) don’t provide live phone support for customers.
+One part of the cryptocurrency industry that takes some getting used to is that there is no live phone support.
 There is a help center on Coinbase’s website where customers can check to see if their particular issue has already been answered.
 If it hasn’t, customers will have to fill out a customer support form to get help.

 Given the growing popularity of cryptocurrency, especially in 2021, customers should expect to wait at least 24 hours for a response, regardless of the urgency.

 Verdict: This one comes down to preference.
-Neither exchange offers phone support, even for urgent matters.
+Neither exchange offers support in live phone, even for urgent matters.
 However, if you prefer to know that you can receive help 24/7, Binance might be a better choice for customer service.

 What Else Is There to Consider?